 , and The Real Problem in Pet Feeding

-Most pet food companies are led by a marketing person, movie star, venture capitalist, or a board of directors concerned primarily about profits.
-Yes, all pet food companies have a story about how their leaders love pets, had health problems with all the brands of pet foods, and that their pet did not improve until they cooked something up in the kitchen or consulted with so and so nutrition guru.
-But supplying foods that have the best prospect for achieving health is not about lore.
-It requires competency in health, nutrition, biochemistry, food science, nutraceuticals, nutrigenomics, epigenetics, and processing technology.
-See Comparing Pet Foods Based Upon What Matters
+Most pet food companies are led by a marketing person, movie star, venture capitalist, or a board of directors.
+But supplying foods that have the best prospect for achieving health requires competency in health, nutrition, biochemistry, food science, nutraceuticals, nutrigenomics, epigenetics, and processing technology.
+(See Comparing Pet Foods Based Upon What Matters

-Is the pet food company also the owner of the manufacturing facility or in close control of formulations and manufacturing parameters?
-That is the only way true innovation can take place.
-Consider that anyone off the street can go to any number of pet food manufacturers and have them make a "new" food.
+Is the pet food company also the owner of the manufacturing facility?
+Consider that anyone off the street can go to any number of toll pet food manufacturers and have them make a "new" food.
 Such contract manufacturers have files full of ready-to-go formulas.
 Then the marketing company can add a "special" ingredient, or remove a "demon" one, create a beguiling label and then make unsubstantiated claims about the superiority of the "revolutionary new" product.
 But, in fact, all the different brands of foods coming off the same production line are essentially the same.
-Some companies with large volumes find it more economical to have their own facility rather than paying a contract manufacturer.
-For us the choice was forced upon us because no contract manufacturer could innovate and create the specialized healthy foods we desired.
-That choice for us, a small specialized organization, was and is a tremendous added cost and added burden, not a profit center.
-See Wysong Processing Methods
+Since nutrition, health, and food technology are rapidly unfolding fields of knowledge, innovation is critical in order to make state of the art products.
+Such innovation is near impossible without owning a manufacturing facility.

-Does the company either supply or advocate the use of raw foods in the diet?
+Does the company either supply or advocate the use of raw foods?
 There is no creature in existence, other than humans, that cooks food.
 Rawness is as essential to health as is air, sunshine, and water.
 It is the stuff of nature.
-If the company does not understand this, then they should most certainly not be trusted in supplying foods they expect your pet to eat at every meal.
-See Should You Feed Raw to Your Pet
+(See Should You Feed Raw to Your Pet

-Given modern circumstances, pet health is best served by a variety of foods combined in various ways, rotated, and supplemented.
-This can include processed canned, dried, frozen, and TNT™ (True Non-Thermal™) dried, as well as fresh foods and supplements.
-This optimizes nutrition as well as minimizes the chances of toxicity.
-No it is not as simple as one product from one bag meal after meal.
-But health is not easy.
-It takes thought and effort.
+Pet health is best served by a variety of foods combined in various ways, rotated, and supplemented.
+Included can be processed canned, dried, frozen, and TNT™ (True Non-Thermal™) dried, as well as fresh foods and supplements.
+This optimizes nutrition as well as minimizes the chance of toxicity.
 Companies that do not provide products to accomplish such a method of feeding, or teach how it can be accomplished, are not serving your pet's health interests.
-See the Wysong Optimal Health Program™
+(See the Wysong Optimal Health Program™

 , How to Rotate Wysong Pet Diets